 An empire, but not in name

-But you can’t think of these Habsburg lands as a single state run from an administrative center, even though all the various dominions shared a common Habsburg monarch.
+You can’t think of these Habsburg lands as a single state run from an administrative center, even though all the various dominions shared a common Habsburg monarch.
 Each land enjoyed various degrees of autonomy, for example.

-For most of history, a Habsburg monarch was never King or Queen (or Emperor or Empress) of a conglomerate of Habsburg lands at all.
+For most of history, then, a Habsburg monarch was never King or Queen (or Emperor or Empress) of a conglomerate of Habsburg lands at all.
 Instead, they held a long list of distinct titles made up of the local titles given to the sovereign in each of the various states throughout their territories.